What we do and why...

 Saskatchewan has one of the highest provincial child poverty rates in Canada.
-One out of every six Saskatchewan households lives below the poverty line, meaning more than 33,000 children have limited access to essential daily needs and opportunities for positive growth and self-esteem.
+As of 2020 — the most recent numbers available — more than 55,000 children have limited access to essential daily needs and opportunities for positive growth and self-esteem.
 Many of these families also have challenges, such as job loss or disabilities that make involvement in creative activities out of reach.

 Besides basic needs to be warm, fed and clothed, we believe it’s important to feed the spirit.
 For a child or youth facing financial or social barriers to feel accepted and included, the longed-for chance to make music, paint, act, or dance can be life changing.